Many trapped in Florida as Ian heads toward South Carolina

 PUNTA GORDA, Fla.
-(AP) — Rescue crews waded through flooded streets and used boats Thursday in a scramble to save people trapped after Hurricane Ian destroyed a cross-section of Florida and brought torrential rains that continued to fall.
+(AP) — Rescue crews waded through flooded streets and used boats Thursday in a scramble to save people trapped after Hurricane Ian destroyed a cross-section of Florida and brought torrential rains that inundated more communities.

 “We’ve never seen storm surge of this magnitude,” Florida Gov. Ron DeSantis told a news conference.
 “The amount of water that’s been rising, and will likely continue to rise today even as the storm is passing, is basically a 500-year flooding event.”

-Though downgraded to a tropical storm by Thursday morning, the National Hurricane Center said storm surge and flooding rains remained a threat as Ian crept across the Florida peninsula and emerged in the Atlantic Ocean.
+Though downgraded to a tropical storm by Thursday morning, the National Hurricane Center said storm surge and flooding rains remained a threat as Ian crept across the Florida peninsula and emerged in the Atlantic Ocean north of Cape Canaveral.
 Forecasters predicted a northward turn toward South Carolina, and a hurricane warning was issued for the state’s coastline.

 Sheriffs in southwest Florida said 911 centers were inundated by thousands of stranded callers, some with life-threatening emergencies.
 The U.S. Coast Guard began rescue efforts around daybreak on barrier islands near where the Ian struck, DeSantis said.
 Fire departments fanned out in flooded areas as well.